makersacademy/chitter-challenge/README.md

   - message
     - returns message objects for view
     - returns 10 most popular tags for view
+    - adds message to database (filtering for message or comment)
     - extracts usernames and tags from message
-    - adds message to database
   - email client - sends user email upon mention in message or comment
   - user - authenticates user and reveals post fields in view
 - database: